AdityaUmass/cs326-final-theta/docs/final.md

 ## Division of Labor

-Aditya Kumar Roy Chowdbury - Responsible for Post creation and rendering on homepage, contributions to the navbar design, filtering of posts on home page, and liking/unliking user posts.
+Aditya Kumar Roy Chowdhury - Responsible for Post creation and rendering on homepage, contributions to the navbar design, filtering of posts on home page, and liking/unliking user posts.
 Handled post filteration and liking using MongoDB.
 Created general Express outline for server-side implementation.

 Raghav Malpani